Aralvaimozhi: History

-Aralvaimozhi pass was a strategically important gap or mountain pass in the southernmost end of Western Ghats.
-It connected erstwhile Travancore with Madras Presidency.
+Aralvaimozhi Pass was a strategically important gap or mountain pass in the southernmost end of the Western Ghats.
+It connected erstwhile Travancore with the Madras Presidency.
 Many of the invasions faced by the Chera and the successor kingdoms came via this ghat.

-The name "Aral" was derived from the fort built and maintained by the rulers of Venad and later by the kingdom of Travancore to defend the kingdom from invasions from the east regions.
+The name "Aral" was derived from the fort built and maintained by the rulers of Venad and later by the kingdom of Travancore to defend the kingdom from invasions from the eastern regions.
 It is also said that Aralvaimozhi means whispering wind.
 The whistling sound of wind in the region might have led to such a name.

 Aralvaimozhi Fort was one of the most important forts of Travancore.
 It was constructed around 1740 by Eustachius De Lannoy along with Udayagiri Fort, Vattakottai Fort and Travancore lines.
 The fort was captured by the English East India Company in 1809 from the soldiers loyal to Velu Thampi Dalawa.
-The remains of the fort can be seen near railway station, but neglected by both railway and archeology departments.
+The remains of the fort Known as Kottaikarai can be seen near railway station, but neglected by both railway and archeology departments.

+Demographics

+According to the 2011 census, Aralvaimozhi had an estimated population of 22,846, of which 11,373 were males and 11,473 were females, meaning a female-male ratio of 1.01, above the Tamil Nadu state average of 0.996 and well above the national average of 0.929 females/male.
+The child sex ratio of Aralvaimozhi is 1.012, higher than the state average of 9.43.
+Aralvaimozhi has a literacy rate of 89.26%.
+In Aralvaimozhi, Male literacy is around 92.34% while female literacy rate is 86.20%.
+Aralvaimozhi Town Panchayat has total administration over 6,206 houses to which it supplies basic amenities like water and sewage.
+71.24% of people in Aralvaimozhi are Hindu, 28.08% are Christian, and 0.42% are Muslim.